-Specific Audit Documentation Requirements in Other SSAs
+Specific Audit Documentation Requirements and Guidance in Other SSAs

-This appendix identifies paragraphs in other SSAs in effect for audits of financial statements for periods beginning on or after 15 December 2009 that contain specific documentation requirements.
+This appendix identifies paragraphs in other SSAs that contain specific documentation requirements.
 The list is not a substitute for considering the requirements and related application and other explanatory material in SSAs.

-- SSA 210, "Agreeing the Terms of Audit Engagements" paragraphs 10-12 - SSA 220, "Quality Control for an Audit of Financial Statements" paragraphs 24-25 - SSA 240, "The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements" paragraphs 44-47 - SSA 250, "Consideration of Laws and Regulations in an Audit of Financial Statements" paragraph 29 - SSA 260, "Communication with Those Charged with Governance" paragraph 23 - SSA 300, "Planning an Audit of Financial Statements" paragraph 12 - SSA 315, "Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment" paragraph 32 - SSA 320, "Materiality in Planning and Performing an Audit" paragraph 14 - SSA 330, "The Auditor's Responses to Assessed Risks" paragraphs 28-30 - SSA 450, "Evaluation of Misstatements Identified During the Audit" paragraph 15 - SSA 540, "Auditing Accounting Estimates, Including Fair Value Accounting Estimates, and Related Disclosures" - paragraph 23 - SSA 550, "Related Parties" paragraph 28 - SSA 600, "Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors)" - paragraph 50 - SSA 610, "Using the Work of Internal Auditors" paragraph 13
+- SSA 210, Agreeing the Terms of Audit Engagements paragraphs 10-12 - SSA 220.
+Quality Control for an Audit of Financial Statements paragraphs 24-25 - SSA 240, The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements - paragraphs 44-47 - SSA 250, Consideration of Laws and Regulations in an Audit of Financial Statements paragraph 29 - SSA 260 (Revised), Communication with Those Charged with Governance paragraph 23 - SSA 300, Planning an Audit of Financial Statements paragraph 12 - SSA 315 (Revised), Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment - paragraph 32 - SSA 320, Materiality in Planning and Performing an Audit paragraph 14 - SSA 330, The Auditor's Responses to Assessed Risks paragraphs 28-30 - SSA 450, Evaluation of Misstatements Identified During the Audit paragraph 15 - SSA 540, Auditing Accounting Estimates, Including Fair Value Accounting Estimates, and Related Disclosures - paragraph 23 - SSA 550, Related Parties paragraph 28 - SSA 600, Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors) paragraph 50 - SSA 610 (Revised 2013), Using the Work of Internal Auditors paragraph 36 - SSA 720 (Revised), The Auditor's Responsibilities Relating to Other Information paragraph 25